armory/documentation/_install_guide/logging.md

 ## Example: Logging to Sumo Logic

-For logging to Sumo Logic the preferred method is to run the sumologic-collector container (provided by Sumo Logic) alongside the default logging settings.
-To do this add/edit the docker-compose.override.yml file at the location `/opt/spinnaker/compose` and set `DOCKER_COMPOSE_OVERRIDE=true` in your environment file located at `/opt/spinnaker/env`.
-This is an example of a fresh docker-compose.override.yml that runs the Sumo Logic collector:
+Sumo Logic uses a different mechanism than Splunk and syslog.
+The preferred method is to run the sumologic-collector container (provided by Sumo Logic) alongside the default logging settings.
+To do this add/edit the `/opt/spinnaker/compose/docker-compose.override.yml` file and set `DOCKER_COMPOSE_OVERRIDE=true` in your environment file located at `/opt/spinnaker/env`.
+This is an example of **a fresh docker-compose.override.yml that runs the Sumo Logic collector to send all Spinnaker logs**:

 ```
 version: "2.1"